Wills & Estates

-- A trust is an arrangement under which one person called a trustee holds property for another person called a beneficiary.
-You can be both the trustee and the beneficiary, through an arrangement called a living trust.
-A living trust is simply a trust you create while you are alive, rather than at death by the terms you created in a will.
+A trust is an instrument to hold property outside of your legal estate under the control of an appointed person (trustee).
+You can be both the trustee and the beneficiary through an arrangement called a living trust.
+This is simply a trust you create while you are alive, as opposed to other trusts that are created upon death per instruction in the will.

-- Trusts can be both revocable and irrevocable.
-A revocable trust is one that can be altered, amended, or revoked at any time by the creator.
-An irrevocable trust is one that cannot be changed by the creator.
+A revocable trust is one that can be altered, amended, or revoked at any time by the person who created it.
+An irrevocable trust is one that cannot be changed or accessed by the creator.
 Our attorneys can help you decide which trust or trusts are best suited to your goals and needs.